fbngrm/msg-srvc/README.md

 `schedule` reads from a queue and sends the messages to an outbound channel, one per time interval.
 `notify` posts HTTP requests to a target URL.
 Requests are sent concurrently, results are returned via a channel.
-Note, since the program posts to the same host always, it tries to keep TCP connections open to save handshake time.

 In general, stages close their outbound channels when all the send operations are done.
 Stages keep receiving values from inbound channels until those channels are closed or the senders are unblocked.

+Since the program posts to the same host always, it tries to keep TCP connections open to save handshake time.

+Since not further specified, it is assumed that messages have the content type `text/plain`.

 > Note, the queue can potentially grow until the machine runs out of memory.